Eurovision 2023: Seven UK cities make shortlist to host song contest

 Eurovision organisers say the host venue should accommodate about 10,000 spectators, be within easy reach of an international airport and have enough hotel accommodation for at least 2,000 delegates, journalists and spectators.

-A venue would be needed for preparations for six to eight weeks ahead of the song contest, meaning most potential locations would need to move concerts and events that are already in their schedules.
+A venue would be needed for preparations for six to eight weeks ahead of the song contest, meaning all potential locations would need to move concerts and events that are already in their schedules.

 Which city will win Eurovision 2023?